 n 1847, a group of Alexandria businessmen founded a company to build and operate the Mount Vernon Cotton Factory.
-They purchased an acre on the east side of North Washington Street between Oronoco and Pendleton streets and built a large four-story brick building, measuring about 110 feet by 50 feet, on the site.
+They purchased an acre on the east side of North Vashington Street - between Oronoco and

+Washington Street - between Oronoco and Pendleton streets - and built a large four-story brick building, measuring about 110 feet by 50 feet, on the site.

-The factory complex included several outbuildings and had two steam engines to run 120 looms.
-The Mount Vernon Cotton Factory operated eleven hours a day and provided jobs to about 150 people, most of them women.
-But the factory was not the financial success for which the businessmen hoped, so in 1852, they leased the factory to another company, beginning a series of sales and renewed business ventures that failed to achieve commercial success.
+The factory complex included several outbuildings and two steam engines to run 120 looms.
+The Mount Vernon Cotton Factory operated 11 hours a day and provided jobs to about 150 people, most of them women.
+But the factory was not the financial success that the businessmen hoped, so in 1852, they leased the factory to another company, beginning a series of sales and renewed business wortures that foiled to achieve commen business ventures that failed to achieve commercial success.